01 of 05

 05 of 05

-The Value of Belter Furniture
+Value of Belter Furniture

 Alterations that are acceptable are those pieces that have been reupholstered in high-quality fabric by a professional.
-It’s rare to find Rococo Revival parlor furniture that hasn’t been reupholstered at some point during the past 150 years, including Belter pieces.
+You would be hard-pressed to find rococo revival parlor furniture that hasn’t been reupholstered at some point during the past 150 years, including Belter pieces.